Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 ## Reconstructing the Cortical Surface : Recon-all

+The Freesurfer pipeline and analysis workflow for neuroanatomical images is designed to work with T1-weighted structural MRI of the brain.
+The full pipeline is implemented in the Freesurfer recon-all function, where the “recon” stands for reconstruction (https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all).

+The recon-all function is the main workhorse of Freesurfer and is the most commonly used.
+Using the -all flag in the the recon-all function performs over 30 different steps and takes 20–40 hours to fully process a subject (https://surfer.nmr. mgh.harvard.edu/fswiki/recon-all).
+This process is the recommended way of fully processing a T1-weighted image in Freesurfer, and is implemented in the recon_all freesurfer function.

+In the recon_all function, users must specify the input file (a T1-weighted image), the output directory (if different than SUBJECTS_DIR), and the subject identifier.
+The results will be written in the individual subject directory, a sub-directory of SUBJECTS_DIR.
+The syntax is: recon_all(infile, outdir, subjid).

+If there are problems with the result of this processing, there are multiple steps where users can edit certain parts of the processing, such as brain extraction, where non-brain tissues are removed from the image.
+The remain- der of the pipeline can be run after these steps are corrected.
+The full pipeline is broken down into 3 separate sets of steps, referred to as autorecon1, autorecon2, and autorecon3, which correspond to the same-named flags in recon-all used to initiate these steps.
+We have written wrapper functions autorecon1, autorecon2, and autorecon3, respectively, so users can run pieces of the pipeline if desired or restart a failed process after correction to the data.

 FreeSurfer contains a large suite of programs which can take several hours to process a single subject, and days to process an entire dataset.
 Fortunately, the processing itself is very simple to do - FreeSurfer has a single command that, when executed, does virtually all of the most tedious parts of preprocessing a single subject.
 This command, recon-all, is easy to use and requires only a few arguments in order to run.
 Later on, you will learn how to execute multiple recon-all commands simultaneously, which will save you a considerable amount of time.

 Recon-all stands for reconstruction, as in reconstructing a two-dimensional cortical surface from a three-dimensional volume.
 The images we collect from an MRI scanner are three-dimensional blocks, and these images are transformed by recon-all into a smooth, continuous, two-dimensional surface - similar to taking a paper lunch bag crumpled into the size of a pellet, and then blowing into it to expand it like a balloon.